Clemson QB Trevor Lawrence tests positive for COVID-19

 Individuals who test positive for COVID-19 must isolate for a minimum of 10 days.

+“The only thing that hurts is missing an opportunity to be with my teammates this weekend and play the game I love,” he said.

+Lawrence said he’d be watching and cheering for the Tigers from isolation.

 The junior from Georgia is a leading contender for the Heisman Trophy and potentially the top overall pick in next year’s NFL draft.
-He led the Tigers (6-0) to a national championship as a freshman and back to the College Football playoff championship game last season.
+He led the Tigers (6-0, 5-0 Atlantic Coast Conference) to a national championship as a freshman and back to the College Football playoff championship game last season.
 Clemson’s loss to LSU in the title game was the first — and still only — game the Tigers have lost in Lawrence’s 32 career starts.

+Clemson is tested three times a week per Atlantic Coast Conference protocol.

+Lawrence created a stir earlier this week when asked about his NFL future said he still had the option to stay or leave.